cschafle/assassins/README.md

 fun and unique way.

-Full video showing tasks and in context usage of application: https://youtu.be/mJV4Ef67vig
+Full video showing tasks and in context usage of application: https://youtu.be/mJV4Ef67vig (Apologizes, the first 20 seconds of this video is just sound)

 Toq Watch notification task: https://youtu.be/a6ClSE9dnYg